Skip to main content Skip to navigation

 Material to sample:

-Submit four five-inch cuttings from the diseased limb(s) including young woody tissue (pencil size previous season wood), leaves and fruit stems.
+Submit four five-inch cuttings from the diseased limb(s) including young woody tissue (pencil sized, previous season’s wood), leaves, and fruit stems (Figure 8).

-Woody material should be from the previous season or older because we have found that current season growth can have variable pathogen concentrations.
-New research shows that leaves may test negative even though the wood they’re attached to is positive, therefore leaves by themselves are not recommended.
+Woody material should be from the previous season or older because it has been found that the current season’s growth can have variable pathogen concentrations.
+New research shows that leaves may test negative even though the wood they are attached to tests positive, therefore leaves by themselves are not recommended.
 Pencil sized wood from the previous season and fruit stems are the best tissue to sample.

 Where to sample: